 MVA Driver Record Expungements

 If you have been convicted of violating certain traffic laws, you may be entitled to have some violations expunged from your driving record.
 Expungement refers to the removal of points and violations from a driver's record.
 For more information on having your records expunged, give us a call.

 Contact the Law Offices of Gary W. Desper

-If you need an experienced attorney to represent you with a serious traffic offense, motor vehicle charge, traffic ticket, or citation, give Gary W. Desper a call today at 410-876-4646 for your initial consultation (first 30 minutes are free for new clients).
+If you need an experienced attorney to represent you with a serious traffic offense, motor vehicle charge, traffic ticket, or citation, give Gary W. Desper a call today at 410-876-4646 for your initial consultation.

 The Law Offices of Gary W. Desper, Westminster, MD, Traffic Violations, Attorney at Law, Carroll County, MD, Westminster Lawyer